anezi/redmine/doc/INSTALL.md

     # Copy the example database parameters
     sudo -u redmine -H cp config/database.yml.example config/database.yml

+    # for the "production" environment (default database is MySQL and ruby1.9)
     # If you're running Redmine with MySQL and ruby1.8, replace the adapter name
     # with `mysql`
     #
     sudo -u redmine -H vim config/database.yml

-3. Configure the database parameters in config/database.yml for the "production" environment (default database is MySQL and ruby1.9)

-   If you're running Redmine with MySQL and ruby1.8, replace the adapter name with `mysql`

 4. Install the required gems by running: bundle install --without development test